-Before registering, math students new to Excelsior Classes math classes should take the Algebra II readiness assessment; instructions may be found here.
-While this course is typically done in the 9th grade (mature) or above, ability to do the work is more important than age or grade.
-The goal of this assessment is to ensure students are well placed in Algebra II.
-When doing the assessment, students should show all of their work.
-When completed, the student and parent should email the student’s work and answers to the teacher.
-The goal of this assessment is to ensure proper placement of students so that they are set up for success.
-The questions asked are a good indication of whether students are adequately prepared for Algebra II.
-Please complete this step prior to registering and paying the deposit as deposits are non-refundable although they are transferable to other math classes or other subject area courses.
-The teacher can answer questions and provide guidance.
+Before registering, math students new to Excelsior Classes math classes should use these instructions and take the Algebra II Readiness Assessment.
+(The answer key may be accessed here.
+See prerequisites for more information.)
+While this course is typically done in the 10th grade (mature) or above, ability to do the work is more important than age or grade.
+The purpose of this assessment is to ensure students are well placed in Algebra II.
+If you have any questions about the results of the readiness assessment, please contact the instructor.
+Please know our goal is to set up your student for math success.

 Date & Time